-In the Ethernet section of the Ethernet Interface Configuration pane, the expert mode allows you to configure that the local logs are forwarded to an external syslog server.
+In the Ethernet section of the Ethernet Interface Configuration page, the expert user can configure to forward the local logs to an external syslog server.

 The TFTP server and TFTP file parameters are obsolete.

 By default the logs are written to an in-memory buffer of 256 kB.